revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/NumbersAndStrings.md

-1. How do Strings work? (or) Brief us on strings
+1. How do Strings work? (or) Brief us on strings.